deceasedvector/portfolio/docs/writing-samples/api-guide.md

 title: API Guide
 ---

-# Getting started with DirectScale's API
+# `API Guide` Getting started with DirectScale's API

-???+ example "Project overview"
+???+ example "Sample overview"

     This is an API getting started guide I wrote during my tenor at DirectScale.
 At that point, they didn't have any docs outside of the reference docs through Azure's API Gateway.
 Client developers needed some way to quickly get an overview of how to start using the API.
 The full plan was to build out a more user-friendly API doc and test site, but alas I was unable to see the project fully realized.

-    The documentation was built using Readme.io in Markdown.
-For more developer documenation written by me, see [DirectScale Developers](https://developers.directscale.com/v1.0/docs/welcome-developers).
+    This sample provides the developers a high-level view of the API and some steps to make that initial call with Postman.

 ## Overview